kickylau/kk-master-mind-game/README.md

 ## Usage

-* User would be brought to the splash page where user can enter through title, logo and "Enter Game" button.
+* User is directed to the splash page where they can enter the game through the title, logo, and "Enter Game" button.
 <img alt="enter-game" src="https://user-images.githubusercontent.com/94200416/213113062-f1891603-433a-4cba-8f09-a0a7ec3fbd66.gif">

 </br>

-* Once entered, user would be directed to the main game page.
-User can click the "Rules" button to checkout the rules.
+* Once entered, user is directed to the main game page.
+User can click the "RULES" button to check out the rules.
 <img alt="rules" src="https://user-images.githubusercontent.com/94200416/213113883-480c48b5-f4ea-4520-91e6-9267d76da9a3.gif">

 </br>

-* User can select 3 different challenge mode with the "Level" button.
+* User can select 3 different challenge modes with the "LEVEL" button.
 <img alt="rules" src="https://user-images.githubusercontent.com/94200416/213116397-dda47b02-ac09-451d-9b4b-fef9b2d126be.gif">

 </br>

-* User can start the game by choosing colored donut palette on the left side of the arcade game container.
-Once game started, the timer would start counting.
-Bart and Lisa peg(s) would guide user's next guess during the game.
+* User can start the game by choosing colored donuts from the palette on the left side of the arcade game container.
+Once the game starts, the timer also starts counting.
+Bart and Lisa peg(s) reveal information on how many donuts are in the correct position and/or color.
 <img alt="mode" src="https://user-images.githubusercontent.com/94200416/213115147-c2ca84ae-cdd9-4677-aca9-1dc61a3f1cd9.gif">

 </br>

-* User can also clear the current guess by clicking the "Delete" button.
+* User can also clear the current guess by clicking the red "X" button.
 <img alt="clear" src="https://user-images.githubusercontent.com/94200416/213116745-dd2887ab-ee51-42d2-9d4c-89c03961a617.gif">

 </br>

-* A Simpson sound and animation effect with the donut result would show up after the win and lose.
+* After winning or losing the game, a Simpsons sound and animation effect appears with correct donut result.
 <img alt="win" src="https://user-images.githubusercontent.com/94200416/213117236-9b395811-7e81-419b-ba44-ceb8153af38b.gif">
 <img alt="lose" src="https://user-images.githubusercontent.com/94200416/213117538-1734ea0b-28b4-44c3-b97c-ce647821ac88.gif">

 </br>

-* Background theme music will auto play once game started, user can choose "Pause" or "Stop".
+* Background theme music auto plays once the game has started, and user can choose to "Pause" or "Stop" the music.
 <img alt="music" src="https://user-images.githubusercontent.com/94200416/213117834-e0db697d-1a2a-41e2-be79-6d83f15e9d3d.gif">

 </br>